Staff / Board

-Hannah Gillean, Hamilton Lane.
+Hannah Gillean, Hamilton Lane (Treasurer).
 Hannah is a finance enthusiast who is passionate about supporting Philadelphia and the arts outside of her day to day job as she believes arts and self expression is an integral part of a robust culture.
 Hannah hopes to bring her interest in investments and business acumen to support the Barton Foundation’s mission.

-Wit López, is a visual artist, performer, and arts administrator.
+Wit López, (Secretary) is a visual artist, performer, and arts administrator.
 They are the Artistic Director of Till Arts Project, an arts-services organization serving LGBTQI+ artists in the Greater Philly area.
 Wit believes that marginalized artists should have support for their practices and equal access to resources as artists from privileged backgrounds.

 Veronica Ponce de Leon Plascencia is a multi-disciplinary artist who teaches folk arts at FACTS Charter School.
 I am passionate about children’s arts education that helps them grow up in a loving and just world.
 I love making art with everyone out of whatever we have.

-Emilee J. Taylor, Adjunct Professor, Moore College of Art and Design, (Co-Chair) is an art educator, visual artist and photographer who is passionate about the education and the inclusion of Arts education in our public schools.
+Emilee J. Taylor, Adjunct Professor, Moore College of Art and Design, (Vice-Chair) is an art educator, visual artist and photographer who is passionate about the education and the inclusion of Arts education in our public schools.
 She brings with her expertise in education as she was an Art Educator with the School District of Philadelphia for 39 years before retiring.
 Emilee now works as an adjunct professor in Art Education Department at Moore College of Art and Design.
 She also works as a support mentor for teachers pursuing National Board Certification working under the direction of Temple University.